SummerSlam (2000): Storylines

 The professional wrestling matches at SummerSlam featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, World Wrestling Federation (WWF).
-Storylines between the characters played out on WWF's primary television programs, Raw Is War and SmackDown!.
+Storylines between the characters played out on WWF's primary television programs, Raw Is War, and SmackDown!.

-On the August 3 episode of SmackDown!, Triple H and his wife, Stephanie McMahon-Helmsley, along with Kurt Angle, were booked in a six-man tag team match by Commissioner Mick Foley, against the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) and Lita which Triple H, McMahon, and Angle won.
-After the match, as Triple H left the ring, Angle and McMahon hugged in a victory celebration, frustrating Triple H and marking the beginning of a Triple H-Angle feud.
-On the August 7 edition of Raw is War, Angle and Triple H were booked in a triple threat match, along with Chris Jericho, to determine the number one contender for a WWF Championship match against the defending champion, The Rock.
-Both Angle and Triple H simultaneously pinned Jericho, which made both Angle and Triple H co-number one contenders; in frustration, Rock delivered a Rock Bottom on Triple H, Angle, and McMahon, who was at ringside during the match.
+On the August 3 episode of SmackDown!, Triple H, and his wife, Stephanie McMahon-Helmsley, along with Kurt Angle, were booked in a six-man tag team match by Commissioner Mick Foley, against the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), and Lita; which Triple H, McMahon, and Angle won.
+After the match, as Triple H left the ring, Angle, and McMahon hugged in a victory celebration, frustrating Triple H, and marking the beginning of a Triple H-Angle feud.
+On the August 7 edition of Raw is War, Angle, and Triple H were booked in a triple threat match, along with Chris Jericho, to determine the number one contender for a WWF Championship match against the defending champion, The Rock.
+Both Angle, and Triple H simultaneously pinned Jericho, which made both Angle, and Triple H co-number one contenders; in frustration, The Rock delivered a Rock Bottom on Triple H, Angle, and McMahon, who was at ringside during the match.
 Later that week on SmackDown!, the match was made official for SummerSlam by Commissioner Foley.
-He also booked a tag team match, where Angle and Triple H would team up against Rock and The Undertaker.
-During the match, Angle accidentally attacked Triple H, causing Triple H to walk out on the match and a loss for Angle.
-The following week on Raw is War, Angle, Triple H, and Shane McMahon were booked in a six-man tag team match against the Dudley Boyz and Rock, with the stipulation that if Angle or Triple H walked away from the match, they would lose their number one contender status.
-During the match, Edge and Christian interfered by attacking the Dudley Boyz, which resulted in Angle, Triple H, and McMahon winning the match when Triple H pinned Rock; as a result of neither Triple H nor Angle walking out on the match, they both were able to keep their number one contender status.
+He also booked a tag team match, where Angle, and Triple H would team up against The Rock and The Undertaker.
+During the match, Angle accidentally attacked Triple H, causing Triple H to walk out on the match, and a loss for Angle.
+The following week on Raw is War, Angle, Triple H, and Shane McMahon were booked in a six-man tag team match against the Dudley Boyz and The Rock, with the stipulation that if Angle or Triple H walked away from the match, they would lose their number one contender status.
+During the match, Edge and Christian interfered by attacking the Dudley Boyz, which resulted in Angle, Triple H, and McMahon winning the match when Triple H pinned The Rock; as a result of neither Triple H nor Angle walking out on the match, they both were able to keep their number one contender status.